antoinetavant/antoinetavant.github.io/blog/testing_package_version_before_deploying.rst

 This way, the test will be run only when a Merge Request is created or updated.
-And the pipeline will fail if the version number is already published, hence enforcing the version number incrementation before merging the Merge Request.
+And the pipeline will fail if the version number is already published, hence enforcing the version number bump before merging the Merge Request.